Six Secrets to Connect & Engage Remote Teams

-Discover six secrets that will connect and engage your virtual teams that I learned directly from Aurelie Gouverneur.
+Discover six secrets that will connect and engage your remote teams that I learned directly from Aurelie Gouverneur.
 Aurelie is a leader who understands firsthand the challenges of leading a global team.
 Aurelie is the Responsible Sourcing Senior Manager for Mars, Inc. Her international team is leading the way in which Responsible Sourcing practices are addressed with first-tier suppliers, and they do all this remotely.

 Here is a snap shot of her team:

 - 5 direct reports in 5 different countries

 - 6 different nationalities (including Aurelie)

 When working with Aurelie’s team, I was impressed with the strong connection, engagement, and fulfillment of her team.
 Their “Happy” scores are off the charts.
 It is rare to see such a strong connection in virtual teams.
 I asked her if she would share some of her “secrets” and she provided some replicable ways of working that keep her team connected.

 Before we dive into the specifics, it’s important to know that she dedicates 40% of her time to connecting with her team – both in groups and individually.
 Her focus and emphasis on creating a tight team culture using technology results in a team willing to go above and beyond.
 Not only that, they have fun and like each other too.
 They work hard and play hard, knowing the work they are doing is so critical to the well-being of our world.

 This high-performing and happy team plans purposeful (and varied) ways to connect to ensure that even though they are sitting across the globe, they are up-to-date on both the work they do and each other’s personal lives.